sonata-project/ecommerce/docs/reference/installation.rst

     composer update

-* Follow every README available:
+* Follow the installation procedure available in every `README.md` for these bundles:

   * FOSUserBundle
   * SonataUserBundle